MTCS Statement of Environmental Values

 The Ministry will integrate the purposes of the EBR with other considerations including social, economic and scientific considerations when making decisions that might significantly affect the natural environment.
 The EBR purposes of conserving, protecting and, where feasible restoring the natural environment, providing for the sustainability of the natural environment and protecting the public's right to a healthful environment will be objectives of the Ministry when making decisions that might significantly affect the natural environment as well as other considerations.
 The Ministry will encourage energy and resource conservation in those sectors where it provides policy direction or programs.

-The natural environment is fundamental to the ministry’s key sectors – heritage, sport, tourism and culture.
+The natural environment is fundamental to the ministry’s key sectors – tourism, culture and sport.
 The Ministry will promote the value of the natural and outdoor environment and actively protect, support and promote its sustainability to stakeholders, as well as other ministries and governments.
 Sustainable development and an adequate supply of recreational facilities, parkland, open space and trails for current and future populations is critical to the long-term health of communities, regions and the province.

 An important facet of Ontario's appeal has always been its vast outdoor spaces which provide opportunities to fish, hunt, canoe, hike and camp.
 Ontario has an abundance of natural beauty that attracts tourists and outdoor enthusiasts to experience the province’s natural features, forests, waterways and wildlife.
 The Ministry will promote the value of outdoor experiences, parkland and open spaces, and will encourage sustainable eco-tourism and recreation activities.